kaguya3222/cursor-non-technical-workshop/WORKSHOP.md

 6. **Favorites**: Let users mark favorite recipes with a star
 7. **Cooking Time**: Add fields for prep time and cooking time
 8. **Ingredients List**: Add a section to list ingredients
+9. **Recipe Modal View**: Recipe probably will have long description, so we can add a modal view to see the full description

 ### Bonus 2: Deploy Your App to the Web